2022–23 NHL season: Personnel

+The New Jersey Devils hired Bill Spaulding as the team's new TV play-by-play announcer, replacing Steve Cangialosi.

 The Seattle Kraken hired Eddie Olczyk as a TV color commentator, joining John Forslund and J. T. Brown on a three-person booth for a majority of games.
 Olczyk continued to hold the same position with TNT on a concurrent basis.